Franklin Graham: COVID vaccination

-Controversies

 Islam

-Graham came under criticism for comments he made about Islam in the wake of the September 11, 2001 attacks when he referred to Islam as "a very evil and wicked religion".
+Graham came under criticism for comments he made about Islam in the wake of the September 11, 2001, attacks when he referred to Islam as "a very evil and wicked religion."
+A month earlier, Graham told CNN that Americans should not generalize Muslims, stating that a "small group of people" was responsible for the terror attacks.
 Further criticism came on April 18, 2003, when he preached at a Good Friday service at the Pentagon.
-Graham has made controversial remarks against Islam saying "True Islam cannot be practiced in this country", to CNN's Campbell Brown in December 2009.
+Graham has made controversial remarks against Islam saying, "True Islam cannot be practiced in this country", to CNN's Campbell Brown in December 2009.
 "You can't beat your wife.
 You cannot murder your children if you think they've committed adultery or something like that, which they do practice in these other countries."
 On April 22, 2010, after objections from the Military Religious Freedom Foundation and the Muslim group Council on American–Islamic Relations (CAIR), the Pentagon rescinded his invitation from the Christian conservative National Day of Prayer Task Force to speak at a Pentagon National Day of Prayer event.

+In the August 30, 2010, issue of Time magazine, "Does America Hate Islam?"
+Graham reportedly said that Islam "is a religion of hatred.
+It's a religion of war."
+Building the cultural center near Ground Zero, he says, means Muslims "will claim now that the World Trade Center property...is Islamic land."

-In September 2010, Graham stated on ABC's This Week with Christiane Amanpour that building churches and synagogues is forbidden in most countries in the Islamic world.
+In September 2010, Graham claimed on ABC's This Week with Christiane Amanpour that building churches and synagogues is forbidden in most Muslim-majority countries.